 We explore what goes on in the minds of cyber criminals

-The hacktivist is one of the most widely-known, with this cohort of hackers rising in prominence thanks to the activities of groups like Anonymous.
-They generally tend to be younger and more inexperienced and often operate as part of a small group or even alone.
-The primary motivation here is an ideology or an agenda they’re willing to pursue, with their targets more often than not institutions or companies that are at odds with these strongly held beliefs.
+The hacktivist is one of the most widely known, with this legion of hackers rising in prominence thanks to the undertakings of groups such as Anonymous.
+They tend to be younger and more inexperienced, and often operate as part of a small group or even alone.
+The main incentive here is an ideology or an agenda they’re willing to follow, with their targets often institutions or companies that are at odds with these strongly held beliefs.
 These operatives will often try to leak information that moves public opinion.
-They’ll also protest against these entities by vandalising their online platforms, or social media sites.
+They’ll also protest these entities by vandalising their online platforms, or social media sites.

 Hacktivists normally target terrorist organisations, including ISIS or white supremacist outfits, but they can even target local government organisations, as happened in Michigan after the Flint water crisis.
 Private companies, too, such as extramarital dating site Ashley Madison might also come under fire.
 Although their activities tend to be eye-catching, they’re actually in the minority.

 The most common type of hacker is motivated by money.
 These cyber criminals are often tied with established crime gangs, either directly or indirectly, with these groups forming an industry with sophisticated methods and practices.
 As such, cyber criminals can take advantage of a plethora of intrusion methods, tools and campaigns.
 Common activities include phishing scams and ransomware campaigns, with these operations normally running on a large scale.
 It’s quite common for such campaigns to indiscriminately target as many victims as possible in order to maximise the potential earnings.

 Other strategies are more targeted; many attacks involve identifying wealthy organisations and using spearphishing or direct network intrusion attempts to carry out fraud, theft or blackmail operations.
 These kinds of attacks are usually aimed at private sector organisations, as these are generally more cash-rich than public sector bodies and individuals.